WhatsApp Business API: App vs API — A Costly Mistake

 What the Official API Enables

-• Template messages: Send appointment reminders, shipping updates, payment confirmations
+• Ready-made messages: fire off appointment reminders, shipping updates, and payment confirmations

 Setting Up: Meta Business Verification

-4. Once verified, you can register phone numbers and start sending
+4. Once you’re approved, you can add phone numbers and start sending

 Option 3: WAHA — The Unofficial Open-Source Alternative